DJDevon3/My_Circuit_Python_Projects/Boards/espressif/Unexpected Maker Feather S3/ATECC I2C Crypto Module/README.md

 - Prints Count (bytearray)
 - Prints SHA Digest (bytearray)

 Do not lock the chip until you've filled in the configuration details!
-Once the chip is locked it's permanently locked and can never be reconfigured and this script wil not work!
+Once the chip is locked it's permanently locked and can never be reconfigured!
+The configuration is permanently written to eeprom then peramently locked.
 If you've locked the chip please see the [CSR example here](https://github.com/DJDevon3/My_Circuit_Python_Projects/tree/main/Boards/espressif/Unexpected%20Maker%20Feather%20S3/4.0%20ST7796S/ATECC%20Crypto%20Module%20CSR%20Write).

 ### Code.py Output: (results obfuscated)
 ```py